Pylons/pyramid/docs/narr/startup.rst

    constructor is meant to return a :term:`router` instance, which is a :term:`WSGI` application.

-   For :mod:`pyramid` applications, the constructor will be a function named ``app`` in the ``__init__.py`` file within the :term:`package` in which your application lives.
-If this function succeeds, it will return a :mod:`pyramid` :term:`router` instance.
+   For :app:`Pyramid` applications, the constructor will be a function named ``app`` in the ``__init__.py`` file within the :term:`package` in which your application lives.
+If this function succeeds, it will return a :app:`Pyramid` :term:`router` instance.
 Here's the contents of an example ``__init__.py`` module:

    .. literalinclude:: MyProject/myproject/__init__.py